(Article last updated: February 28, 2018)

 How much does it cost?

 There's no special ticket required to attend the Flower and Garden Festival.
-Your park ticket to get into Epcot will allow you to enjoy all of the Flower and Garden Festival events (except for 1 tour - more info on that below).
+Your park ticket to get into Epcot will allow you to enjoy all of the Flower and Garden Festival events (except for a couple of tours - more info on that below).

 When is it?

 The Flower and Garden Festival typically takes place from the first part of March through the middle or end of May.
-In 2016, the dates are March 2-May 30.
+In 2018, the dates are February 28 - May 28.

 What exactly takes place during the festival?